 Jewelry Department Specialist

 Among Mrs. Coronado’s professional passions and favorites are period pieces of all ages and fine, untreated natural rubies.
-Her passion and knowledge continue to drive her to present high-quality jewelry pieces to Michaan’s Auctions patrons the world over, in both estate and fine auctions.
+Her passion and knowledge continue to drive her to present high-quality jewelry pieces to Michaan’s Auctions patrons the world over, in Gallery Auctions.

 Michaan’s Fine Art Specialist, Mr. Paul Novak, has a wide range of auction knowledge culminating in over forty-three years of experience.
 Novak has been an art department founder and previously held Vice President and Director positions at Butterfield & Butterfield in San Francisco.
 He is also versed in estates and insurance appraisals, auctioneering, consulting and the sale of fine antiques.
 His breadth of expertise is expansive, encompassing furniture, decorative arts, European and American paintings, oriental rugs, ethnographic art, silver, prints, photographs and musical instruments (specifically pianos).
 Novak has worked on a number of prominent celebrity collections, including the estates of Bing Crosby, Liberace and William Holden.
 He has also taken part in television and radio shows, appearing in programming from KRON, KCBS, KGO and KQED.